substack/vector-text-atlas/readme.md

 * `str.text` - string to render
 * `str.position` - position of the string

+Any configured attributes should be set on the `str` object.

 ## var mesh = vt.stroke(strings, opts)

 Return simplicial complex for the triangles and vertices that stroke the border